regras/cpos_v2/README.md

 ## Building

-First off, install the project with
+After cloning the repository, go to the repository directory and install the project with:

 ```
 $ poetry install